elmuffo/jellyfin-auto-chapter-skip/README.md

     * Skip all chapters that contain the word Intro
 * Match: `\[SponsorBlock\]: Sponsor`
     * Skip chapters that are Sponsor segments as marked by SponsorBlock

-## Features

-* Automatically skip 1 or more chapters in series with a name matching a regular expression
-* Allows the user to manually seek backwards on a video to watch a previously skipped chapter, the plugin will only resume skipping chapters after playback returns to a previously unwatched position
-* Stops video playback if all remaining chapters are to be skipped

 ## FAQ